Maldives and Seychelles

 Sailing: Passage between atolls is primarily motor; the vessel is a liveaboard base rather than a sailing yacht in the traditional sense.

-Sailing: Genuine sailing between islands — southeast trade winds 10–20 knots in dry season, short passages, excellent sailing conditions.
+Sailing: Genuine sailing between islands — southeast trade winds 10–20 knots in dry season, short passages, excellent conditions.

 Cultural stops: Victoria's market, Vallée de Mai, La Digue's village life, Creole culture.
 Ashore is rewarding throughout.